How To Play A Bb Jazz Blues Chord Solo For Guitar

 Before digging into the entire chord solo, you might want to break it down into the three, 4-bar phrases from both a physical and theoretical standpoint.

-Here are a few items to notice, and possibly take out of context and practice in 12 keys, apply to other tunes, or improvise with in other context, from the first 4-bars of the chord solo.
+Here are a few items to notice, and possibly take out of context and practice in 12 keys, apply to other tunes, or improvise within other contexts, from the first 4-bars of the chord solo.

 Here are a few items to keep in mind, and extract for further practice, within the second, 4-bar phrase of this jazz guitar chord solo.